 So what can this teach us today?
 Interestingly, newer research being done on self-selected birthing positions (in which women choose their position as opposed to being directed how to position themselves) reveals what those “primitive” people intuited: maternal choice of positions can improve labor outcomes (for mother and child).
 Some of these positive outcomes include a shorter second stage, lower pain scores, and fewer operative deliveries (Gizzo et. al, 2014).

 Finally, let’s discuss the actual technique of pushing.
-Traditionally, when a woman is instructed to push, she is told to hold her breath and bear down for several seconds while trying to help expel the baby.
+Traditionally, when doctors cue to push, they instruct a woman to hold her breath and bear down for several seconds while trying to help expel the baby.
 This breath-holding during exertion creates excess intra-abdominal pressure, which can help create more force to push the baby out.
 However, the excess pressure this creates in the body can have some negative repercussions, including reduced oxygenation to the baby (which can lead to heart rate deceleration) and increased pressure on the mother’s perineum (the tissue between the vagina and anus).
 Newer research is now pointing to better outcomes for mom and baby when the mother is allowed to instinctively push.
 When a woman is permitted to push in a way that feels natural, often she will not hold her breath for as long as when she is instructed, thus reducing oxygen deprivation to the baby and perineal pressure (Lemos et. al., 2011).

 PROnatal Fitness teaches a different pushing technique that does not involve breath-holding.
 We begin by teaching women proper Pelvic Floor Activations (PFAs) during the earlier stages of pregnancy.
 These movements involve working the pelvic floor muscles through a full range of motion — relaxing and lengthening on the inhale, and contracting on the exhale.
 Once you’ve mastered these, Pushing Prep involves keeping your pelvic floor muscles relaxed even as you exhale.
 In other words, inhale and relax your pelvic floor muscles, then exhale as you draw your navel to your spine, but keep your pelvic floor muscles relaxed.
 This does require a bit of practice, but this relaxed pelvic floor is critical because you need to learn to let go of tension in the muscles that are the exit point for the baby, or else they won’t stretch as far, making you (and baby) have to work hard to finish the job.